 Jonathon Hegg is the youngest of three musical sons whose parents were lifelong music educators.
 He graduated from Augustana College (now University) with a degree in musical performance.
 His joint efforts with his brother Jeremy began with Spooncat! and has moved into duets with him as well as numerous larger configurations.
 He has had the extreme pleasure to play what he refers to as second keyboard and background vocalist as well as being the mixing engineer of the albums made by Spooncat!, Holiday Jam, and anything Hegg Brothers related.
 He performs music for a living, which began with his first of three years with A South Dakota Acoustic Christmas.
 Occasionally he arranges for various ensembles and teaches.

 Derek Hengeveld grew up on a farm near Valley Springs, SD.
 This remote location proved to be an ideal practice spot for an aspiring percussionist.
 During high school, he became the first four-year South Dakota All-State Band member at Brandon-Valley.
-After graduation, he attended South Dakota State University (SDSU) earning a B.S. in Mechanical Engineering and a M.S. in Engineering.
-Afterwards, Derek worked for several years at SDSU in the Mechanical Engineering Department as both a researcher and instructor.
-During this time, he also helped develop BTU Engineering, a successful energy-engineering consulting company based out of Brookings, SD.
-Recently, Derek has successfully attained a Ph.D. in Mechanical Engineering from Purdue University.
-He is a member of Spooncat! and The Radio Specialists and was recently inducted into the Brandon Valley High School Fine Arts Hall of Fame.
-Derek continues to provide energy consulting services at BTU Engineering.
-In addition, he provides thermal engineering for next-generation satellites.
+After graduation, he earned a B.S. and M.S. in Mechanical Engineering at South Dakota State University.
+During that time he joined Spooncat!
+Derek went on to attain a Ph.D. in Mechanical Engineering from Purdue University.
+He currently performs with Spooncat!, Holiday Jam, the Hegg Brothers, and several other artists in the area.
+He was recently inducted into the Brandon Valley High School Fine Arts Hall of Fame.
+Derek continues to provide energy consulting services and thermal engineering for next-generation satellites.

 A long-term member of and advocate for the arts community in South Dakota, Andrew Reinartz is currently the Community Development Director for Arts South Dakota, the state’s grassroots advocacy, support, and education non-profit.
 He also works as a musician and educator based in Southeastern South Dakota.
 He has been a member of the SD Symphony since 2001, performs with a number of jazz groups, in particular the JAS Quintet, and many other groups including the Hegg Brothers, Holiday Jam, Jami Lynn, and more.
 As an educator, he is the adjunct jazz bass instructor at Augustana University, teaches privately, works as a guest clinician, plays for students across South Dakota with the Sioux Falls Jazz & Blues Society Jazz Diversity Project, and also performs for adults the Jazz Curators performance and education series.